basho/basho_docs/source/languages/en/riak/dev/advanced/mapreduce.md

 "Following a link" means adding it to the output list of this phase.
 The output of this phase is often most useful as input to a map phase or to another reduce phase.

-## HTTP API Examples
+## Examples

 Riak supports writing MapReduce query functions in JavaScript and Erlang, as well as specifying query execution over the [[HTTP API]].

 <div class="note"><div class="title"><tt>bad encoding</tt> error</div>If you receive an error <tt>bad encoding</tt> from a MapReduce query that includes phases in Javascript, verify that your data does not contain incorrect Unicode escape sequences.
 Data being transferred into the Javascript VM must be in Unicode format.</div>

-### HTTP Example
+### Text Example

-This example will store several chunks of text in Riak and then compute word counts on the set of documents using MapReduce via the HTTP API.
+This example will store several chunks of text in Riak and then compute word counts on the set of documents using MapReduce.

 #### Load data

-We will use the Riak HTTP interface to store the texts we want to process:
+We will use Riak to store the texts we want to process:

 ```curl
 curl -XPUT \